 May my program submit the form NMU previously required for reporting on assessment of student learning?

 Yes.
 The guiding values of the current approach are flexibility and usefulness.
 Flexibility means being open to various approaches to reporting, including using the form that was previously required.
-If that is the tool the program finds most useful to document the work investigating student learning and acting on findings, please feel welcome to continuing to use it.
+If that is the tool the program finds most useful to document the work investigating student learning and acting on findings, please feel welcome to continue using it.
 If you would like to simplify the form (for example, include attachments instead of embedding documents), that would be helpful because few if any current AoL Committee members have learned to navigate that tricky Word document.
 Also, a program submitting that form should not expect it to be returned with notes in three different colors.
-(The annual update is collected through a Google Form.
-The detailed report is due from programs listed under the Cohorts tab; this pdf provides instructions.)

 What is due, and when is it due?

 All reports are due the first week of Winter term.
-Detailed reports are due January 2024 from programs in Cohort 1 (see “Reporting Cohorts” on this webpage).
+Detailed reports are due in January for programs in the assigned cohort (see “Reporting Cohorts” on this webpage).
 Instructions were sent to academic department heads and are posted on this webpage under “Reporting Forms.”
 Annual update reports are submitted through a Google form (the link has been shared with academic department heads and is posted on this webpage under “Reporting Forms”).

 What will be done with our reports?